UniMath/agda-unimath/src/foundation/computational-identity-types.lagda.md

 ### The computational identity types are equivalent to the standard identity types

 We define the equivalence as the composite `(x ＝ y) ≃ (x ＝ʸ y) ≃ (x ＝ʲ y)`.
-Since each of these equivalences preserves the groupoid structure weakly so does the composite.
+Since each of these equivalences preserve the groupoid structure weakly so does the composite.
 For the same reason, it preserves the reflexivities strictly.

 ```agda